vismantic-ohtuprojekti/qualipy/docs/framed.rst

 How it works
 ------------

-The filter first binarizes the image with adaptive thresholding and uses findContours-method from opencv to detect any rectangles in the image.
+The filter first binarizes the image with adaptive thresholding and uses the findContours method from OpenCV to detect any rectangles in the image.

 *"Contours can be explained simply as a curve joining all the continuous points (along the boundary), having same color or intensity.
 The contours are a useful tool for shape analysis and object detection and recognition."*